10 Ways Zinc Benefits Your Health

 Do you love the pungent aroma and taste of your morning cup of coffee?
 Or maybe the mouthwatering smell of fresh bread or the fragrance of a rose?
 If so, you have zinc to thank for that!

-That’s because one of the enzymes that’s vital for your senses of taste and smell is dependent on zinc, and a deficiency of this nutrient can reduce these sensations.
+That’s because one of the enzymes that’s vital for your senses of taste and smell is dependent on zinc, and that’s just one of ways this hard-working mineral contributes to your daily wellness.

-Since zinc is necessary for hundreds of processes in your body, supplementing this vital mineral can be beneficial for most people.
-But the differences in quality, purity, and bioavailability of zinc supplements is vast, and some may turn your stomach upside down and cause more trouble than they’re worth.
+Since zinc is necessary for hundreds of processes in your body, supplementing this key mineral can be beneficial for many people.
+But the differences in quality, purity, and bioavailability of zinc supplements are substantial, and some may even bring more trouble than they’re worth.
 Read on to find out more.

 What is Zinc?

-Present in every cell in the body, zinc is the second most abundant trace mineral in your body, after iron.
-It’s an essential nutrient, which means that your body doesn’t produce it and must regularly obtain it through food or supplements.
+Present in every cell in the body, zinc is the second most abundant trace mineral in your body after iron.
+It’s an essential nutrient, which means that your body doesn’t produce it and must regularly obtain it from your diet.

-It’s also a trace mineral, meaning that you only need small amounts, yet it’s critical for the activity of about 300 enzymes that aid in metabolism, digestion, nerve function, and many other processes.
+The fact that it’s a trace mineral means that you only need small amounts, yet even these tiny quantities are critical for the activity of hundreds of enzymes that facilitate metabolism, digestion, nerve function, and many other processes.

-Here are the top ten ways that zinc contributes to your health.
+Here are the top ways that zinc contributes to your health.

 1. Immune Health